ManticoreGamesInc/platform-documentation/src/other_platforms/fortnite_creative.md

 ## Overview

-The purpose of this page is to let experienced game developers get started using the unique features of the Core platform.
+Core is a complete game development and publishing platform that keeps the benefit of having thousands of assets at your fingertips while giving you more freedom to build customized and unique game experiences.

 - For a general introduction to creating with Core, see [Intro to the Core Editor](editor_intro.md)
 - For a complete technical overview, see the [Core API Documentation](core_api.md).

-## Fornite Creative

 ### Editor and Preview

 Games are built in the **Core Editor**, a workspace that allows you to see both the organization of your project in the **Hierarchy**, and to see what the actual scene you are building looks like, in the **Main Viewport**.
-When you are editing a game you can move freely through the space with right click and the +W+A+S+D+ keys, but you will only have a character and be able to walk around the space when you start a **Preview**.
+When you are editing a game you can move freely through the space with right click and the ++W++ ++A++ ++S++ ++D++ keys, but you will only have a character and be able to walk around the space when you start a **Preview**.

 **Preview** mode allows you to press **Play** and experience the space with your Core character to see the game logic in action.
 This also includes a **Multiplayer Preview Mode** that will allow you to start multiple instances of the game and play them each individually as a character.